A major problem for both bats and the caving community

 Wildlife Health Bulletin" Provides WNS Update: The

-U.S. Geological Survey's National Wildlife Health Center (Madison, WI) has
+U.S. Geological Survey's National Wildlife Health Center (Madison, WI)

 issued a "Wildlife Health Bulletin" containing updated WNS research